 It will depend on which province the employee works in, as well as the type of industry.
-Section 92(13) of the Constitution Act, 1867 lays out the list that divides the powers up between the provinces and federal government.
+Section 92(13) of the Constitution Act, 1867 lays out the list that divides the powers up between the provinces and the federal government.

-Keep in mind the context of when and where this list was made: in 1867, Canada (finally) became a country, there were only four provinces (the largest of which was a French, catholic population), and there was a quasi-alcoholic anglo prime minister in Ottawa (which was essentially in the middle of the forest to avoid attack by the Americans) who was trying to hang on to the areas that would consolidate political power, while encouraging economic growth and political support in the regions.
+Keep in mind the context of when and where this list was made: in 1867, Canada (finally) became a country, there were only four provinces (the largest of which was a French, Catholic population), and there was a quasi-alcoholic anglo prime minister in Ottawa (which was essentially in the middle of the forest to avoid attack by the Americans) who was trying to hang on to the areas that would consolidate political power, while encouraging economic growth and political support in the regions.
 So, railroads, banks, postal service, telegraphs, shiplines and the military, for example, are governed by the federal government.

 “Property and civil rights”, however, falls under provincial jurisdiction, and over the years, has been read more and more broadly, contributing to the growing decentralization of powers since the country’s 19th century birth.
 To make a long constitutional story short, labour and employment falls under this category, so that by default, the provincial laws usually apply (unless your industry was useful to the federal government in 1867, as per preceding paragraph).
 Wikipedia has an article on Canadian federalism if you are keen to know more.